-Riedel reviews all of its corporate governance practices and policies on an annual basis to ensure they are appropriate for the Company's current stage of development.
+Riedel Resources reviews all of its corporate governance practices and policies on an annual basis to ensure they are appropriate for the Company's current stage of development.
 From 30 September 2020, the Company adopted the fourth edition of the ASX Recommendations, which was released on 30 June 2020.
-To this end, the Riedel Resources corporate governance practices and policies was made with consideration to the ASX Corporate Governance Council's Principles and Recommendations (fourth edition) ('CGRs').
+To this end, the Company's corporate governance practices and policies were made with consideration to the ASX Corporate Governance Council's Principles and Recommendations (fourth edition) ('CGRs').